Many people have asked me where to eat breakfast in Barcelona.

 When people ask for the best breakfast in Barcelona for authenticity, I tell them to sit down and eat at a restaurant famous for sourcing its ingredients from the place CNN called the world’s best food market.

-Here you’ll get breakfast Catalan style, sitting at a bar right in the heart of a bustling market, flagging down the barman for a cafe con leche like a local.
+This is the place for traditional Catalan food, sitting at a bar right in the heart of a bustling market, flagging down the barman for a cafe amb llet like a local.

 The safe bet is another delicious Spanish omelette but for a savory stab into the culinary dark opt for the garbanzo beans and blood sausage.
 Just make sure you get there early or you’ll be fighting for a spot.